mmfausnaugh/mapspec/README.md

 `python setup.py install`

+This installs to your full system---consider using a virtual environment (virtualenv or conda) or

+`python setup.py install --prefix MAPSPECDIR`

+for more fine grained control.

 Alternatively, put the mapspec directory in your PYTHONPATH or your current working directory.
+In these cases, import statements change from, e.g., `from mapspec.spectrum import *` to `from mapspec.mapspec.spectrum import *`, etc.  You will need to move scripts out of the `scripts` directory and change the imports manually, as well.

 You will also need the following python packages installed: